The Role of Technology in Chronic Care Management

 #3.
 Telemedicine app:

-Telemedicine is a revolutionary in chronic care management.
+Telemedicine is a revolution in chronic care management.

 #4.
 Remote patient monitoring:

-Remote patient monitoring is becoming a new norm in chronic care management.
+Remote patient monitoring is becoming the norm in chronic care management.

-This robust technology helps greatly both patients and their caregivers.
+This robust technology helps both patients and their caregivers greatly.

 It enables the chronic care specialist to analyze the real-time conditions of the patients at any time from anywhere so that they can recommend to the patients if something is not going well with their chronic conditions.